mappls-api/mappls-rest-apis/mappls-distance-matrix-api/readme.md

 ### Driving Distance-Time Matrix

 Adding driving directions API would help to add predicted travel time & duration from a given origin point to a number of points.
 This REST API computes the distance and duration of a route between a source/primary position (geographical coordinates) and a list of all supplied secondary positions using to mode of route calculation i.e. optimal and shortest.
-Distance matrix is supported for [238 countries](https://github.com/Mappls-api/mapmyindia-rest-api/blob/master/docs/countryISO.md) via the region parameter.
+Distance matrix is supported for [238 countries](https://github.com/mappls-api/mappls-rest-apis/blob/main/docs/countryISO.md) via the region parameter.
 Please note that maximum number of points are limited to 100 only including source and secondary positions.

+## Getting Access

+Before using the API in the your solution, please ensure that the related access is enabled in the [Mappls Console](https://auth.mappls.com/console/), within your app - be it for Mobile OR Web or Cloud integration.

+1. Copy and paste the key from your `credentials` section from your API [keys](https://auth.mappls.com/console/) into the `access_token` query parameter.
+    - Your static key can be secured by whitelisting its usage for particular IPs (in case of cloud app usage) OR a set of domains (in case of a web app)
+    - Your static key obtained from your Console is to be passed as a query parameter: `access_token`.

+## Authentication Object - `access_token` mandatory query parameter.

+-  `access_token`: "hklmgbwzrxncdyavtsuojqpiefrbhqplnm".

 ## Security Type
 - License key based authentication